Tiger Woods wins Tour Championship for 80th PGA Tour title

 VILAMOURA, Portugal — Tom Lewis won the Portugal Masters for a second time, shooting a 5-under 66 for a three-stroke victory over fellow Englishman Eddie Pepperell and Australia’s Lucas Herbert.

-Lewis finished at 22-under 262 — follwing an opening 72 with rounds of 63 and 61 to get into contention.
+Lewis finished at 22-under 262 — following an opening 72 with rounds of 63 and 61 to get into contention.
 He won the 2011 tournament for his only other European Tour title.

 Pepperell shot 67, and Herbert 71.
 Preparing for the Ryder Cup, Spanish star Sergio Garcia closed with a 65 to finish seven strokes back.